home-assistant/developers.home-assistant/docs/auth_api.md

 ```

 The request will always respond with an empty body and HTTP status 200, regardless if the request was successful.

+## Long-lived access token

+A long-lived access token is usally used for 3rd party API calls and webhook-ish integrations.
+To generate a long-lived access token, an active websocket connection has to be established.

+Send websocket command `auth/long_lived_access_token` will create a long-lived access token for current user.
+Access token will not be saved in Home Assistant.
+User need to record the token in secure place.

+{
+    "id": 11,
+    "type": "auth/long_lived_access_token",
+    "client_name": "GPS Logger",
+    "client_icon": null,
+    "lifespan": 365
+}

+Result will be a long-lived access token:

+{
+    "id": 11,
+    "type": "result",
+    "success": true,
+    "result": "ABCDEFGH"
+}

 ## Making authenticated requests